ChacheGS/go-tcp-tunnel/README.md

 There are two executables:

-* `tunneld` - the tunnel server, to be run on publicly available host like AWS or GCE
+* `tcptunnel` - the tunnel server, to be run on publicly available host like AWS or GCE
 * `tunnel` - the tunnel client, to be run on your local machine or in your private network

-To get help on the command parameters run `tunneld -h` or `tunnel -h`.
+To get help on the command parameters run `tcptunnel -h` or `tunnel -h`.

 Tunnel requires TLS certificates for both client and server.